anthonykempka/anthonykempka/README.md

 Hi, I’m @anthonykempka and here is where you can find my public facing GitHub projects.

-I’m interested in a wide range of technical topics ranging from HW to SW and everything in between, including FW, UEFI/BIOS, OS kernels, device drivers, cloud, and AI/ML.
+I’m interested in a wide range of technical topics ranging from Hardware to Software and everything in between: Firmware, UEFI/BIOS, OS kernels, device drivers, cloud, and AI/ML.

 Over the coming weeks _(Spring 2022)_ I'm publishing a number of technical projects on GitHub.
 Many are past projects that people may find informative, but there are also new projects in the mix as well.
 These are projects **not** associated with any of my work in government contracting.